(A re-post from Soundly Jewish)

 He noted that for years CSS was the only Jewish camp in this region.
 Some CSS campers switched to URJ Camp Kalsman once the Reform camp opened in 2007.
 But "Kalsman is good for Schechter," he said.
 "There are plenty of Jewish kids to go around."
 The more kids who attend Jewish camps the better.

 "The bigger the pie, the bigger Schechter's share," Perlin said.
-"We are collaborators in the cause of Jewish Girls stand on top of dining room tablecamps."
+"We are collaborators in the cause of Jewish

 CSS has long attracted campers from Tacoma and has a "campership" program set up for Tacoma-area campers, the Robert (Bobby) Rosenthal Scholarship, named after the late son of Rabbi Richard Rosenthal (z"l), the founding rabbi of Temple Beth El.
 Perlin recruits at Beth El every year.